 - Once the can is open, remove the salmon from the can, store it in an airtight container, and use it within three to four days.

 Tips To Cook And Feed Salmon To Babies

 Fish, such as salmon, is a common allergen.
 Hence, it is vital to ensure that you take necessary precautions while cooking and feeding salmon to babies.

 - Follow the tips to buy and store salmon safely.
 You can feed fresh, frozen, or canned salmon to babies, provided it is well-cooked.
-Undercooked fish may have bacteria that can affect the baby’s health adversely.
+Undercooked fish may have bacteria that can affect your baby’s health.

 - Remove the fat, skin, and bones from the salmon before cooking.
 It is crucial as the fish may have tiny bones, so “make sure that the salmon is bone-free, then steam the salmon until it is flaky.
 You can mash the salmon after cooking so younger infants can eat it without needing teeth.
 On the other hand, older infants above nine months of age can eat salmon in pieces,” says Dr. Poinsett.
 If you are using canned salmon, be careful as it contains several tiny bones, which should be removed first.

 - Never cook salmon in the oven at a temperature below 325°F (162°C) as bacteria found in fish may not be killed at lower temperatures.
 So, whatever cooking method you opt for, cook salmon thoroughly.
 “My favorite way to cook salmon for babies is by brushing it with olive oil and herbs and baking the salmon at 350 for 15-18 minutes.
 The salmon naturally flakes into small pieces, which is great finger food!
 You can puree this salmon recipe and spread it on small pieces of soft bread for babies to feed.
 Making salmon cakes is another fun way to feed salmon to babies,” suggests Dr. Segura.